-To contractor, inviting him to tender This letter is only suitable for use with WCD 98

-I refer to your letter dated [insert date] in which you expressed a willingness to tender for the above project.
-I now have pleasure in enclosing the following:

-- 1. Two copies of the Employer's Requirements. - 2.
-Two copies of the form of tender. - 3.
-An addressed envelope for the return of the tender and instructions relating thereto.

-Please note the following:

-- a.
-The site may be inspected by arrangement with [insert the person and telephone number]. - b.
-Tendering will be in accordance with the Code of Procedure for Selective Tendering for Design and Build 1996.
+Letter 117 To contractor, inviting it to tender This letter is only suitable for use with DB Dear I refer to your letter dated [insert date] in which you expressed a willingness to tender for the above project.
+I now have pleasure in enclosing the following: 1.
+Two copies of the Employer's Requirements.
+2. Two copies of the form of tender.
+3. An addressed envelope for the return of the tender and instructions relating thereto.
+Please note the following: a.
+The site may be inspected by arrangement with [insert the person and telephone number]. b.
+Tendering will be in accordance with the Construction Industry Board Code of Practice for the Selection of Main Contractors 1997. c.
+The employer is not bound to accept the lowest or any tender.
 The completed form of tender is to be sealed in the endorsed envelope provided and must arrive at [insert place] not later than [insert time] on [insert date].
+Tenders will be assessed on the basis of price [if appropriate add any other criteria and indicate the respective importance, including a detailed weighting system if relevant]. [continued]